Protecting Microsoft 365 from on-premises attacks

 Deploy passwordless authentication.
 Reduce the use of passwords as much as possible by deploying passwordless credentials.
 These credentials are managed and validated natively in the cloud.
-For more information, see Plan a passwordless authentication deployment in Azure Active Directory.
+For more information, see Plan a passwordless authentication deployment in Microsoft Entra ID.

 Choose from these authentication methods:

 Deploy multifactor authentication.
-For more information, see Plan an Azure Active Directory Multi-Factor Authentication deployment.
+For more information, see Plan a Microsoft Entra multifactor authentication deployment.

-Provision multiple strong credentials by using Azure AD multifactor authentication.
-That way, access to cloud resources requires an Azure AD managed credential in addition to an on-premises password.
-For more information, see Build resilience with credential management and Create a resilient access control management strategy by using Azure AD.
+Provision multiple strong credentials by using Microsoft Entra multifactor authentication.
+That way, access to cloud resources requires a Microsoft Entra ID managed credential in addition to an on-premises password.
+For more information, see Build resilience with credential management and Create a resilient access control management strategy by using Microsoft Entra ID.